lopezdsr/sql-query/sqlref/sql_functions.md

 ## var_pop
 {: #var_pop}

-var_pop(expr) - Returns the population variance calculated from values of a group.
+var_pop(expr) - Returns the population variance that is calculated from values of a group.

 ## var_samp
 {: #var_samp}

-var_samp(expr) - Returns the sample variance calculated from values of a group.
+var_samp(expr) - Returns the sample variance that is calculated from values of a group.

 ## variance
 {: #variance}

-variance(expr) - Returns the sample variance calculated from values of a group.
+variance(expr) - Returns the sample variance that is calculated from values of a group.

 ## weekofyear
 {: #weekofyear}

-weekofyear(date) - Returns the week of the year of the given date.
+weekofyear(date) - Returns the week of the year of the indicated date.
 A week is considered to start on a Monday and week 1 is the first week with &gt;3 days.

 **Example of an SQL function usage fragment:**